 - Provide housing incorporated with a mixed-use town centre comprising residential (low medium density) accommodation, commercial, community and recreation uses.
-Note, the envisaged potential land uses would allow the existing uses on the site to continue. - Fort Wallace Proceed with Planning Proposal as per the Gateway Determination to allow part of the site to be zoned R2 Low Density Residential.
+Note, the envisaged potential land uses would allow the existing uses on the site to continue. - Fort Wallace the planning proposal was gazetted on 13 September 2019.
+The land has been rezoned and requires a development application to be approved in order for the site to be developed.

 - Upgrade the existing bus stop on the eastern side of Fullerton Street, adjacent to the Fort Wallace access, to provide seating and shelter. - Remove the signage for the bus stop to the immediate north of the Stockton Bridge.
 Upgrade the existing bus stop on the western side of Nelson Bay Road, adjacent to the Stockton Cemetery access, to provide seating and shelter.
 This would be developed in conjunction with a pedestrian refuge to be provided in this location. - Provide a bus stop with seating and shelter along the western side of Fullerton Street, opposite the access to the potential future mixed-use town centre.
-Encouraging safe crossing of Fullerton Street at the existing pedestrian (zebra) crossing in this location. - Review the operation of the roundabout intersection at Nelson Bay Road / Fullerton Street prior to planning for the North Stockton Precinct which may not be required if the predicted level of background growth or future development is not realised. - Investigate a ferry terminal at North Stockton to support growth in the longer term.
+Encouraging safe crossing of Fullerton Street at the existing pedestrian crossing in this location. - Review the operation of the roundabout intersection at Nelson Bay Road / Fullerton Street prior to planning for the North Stockton Precinct which may not be required if the predicted level of background growth or future development is not realised. - Investigate a ferry terminal at North Stockton to support growth in the longer term.
 An existing boat ramp at North Stockton (south of Corroba Oval) has recently been upgraded.
 This opportunity could be further investigated in the future.